 In Sivananda Yoga, the twelve basic yoga poses form the foundation for a complete and balanced practice.
-These asanas benefit the physical body primarily by strengthening and toning the muscles, improving balance and flexibility, massaging the internal organs and creating suppleness of the spine.
+These asanas benefit the physical body by strengthening the muscles, improving balance, increasing flexibility, massaging the internal organs and creating suppleness of the spine.
 Mentally, they optimize the functioning of the brain and enhance the powers of concentration.
-With consistent practice, the sequence becomes a flowing meditative exercise that activates the chakras and increases the prana, or vital energy, throughout the entire body.
+With consistent practice, the sequence becomes a flowing meditative exercise that activates the chakras and increases the flow of prana (vital energy) throughout the entire body.

 Known as the King of Asanas, the headstand is the first of the twelve basic yoga poses.
-It is easily one of the most beneficial yogic postures for the human body.
-The complete vertical inversion of this pose effortlessly invites blood, oxygen and nutrients to the heart and brain.
+It is easily one of the most beneficial postures for the human body.
+The complete vertical inversion of this pose effortlessly invites fresh blood, oxygen and nutrients to the heart and brain.
 Moreover, it improves mental capacity, releases any pressure in the lower back and encourages circulation.

-Yogis come out of a Shoulder Stand feeling incredibly renewed and refreshed.
+Yoga practitioners come out of a shoulderstand feeling incredibly renewed and refreshed!
 Providing similar benefits to those of the Headstand, this posture also stretches the neck, activates the thyroid glands, detoxifies the body and allows deep breathing by restricting the use of the top of the lungs.

-Continuing the effects of the Shoulderstand, the Plough pose also activates and massages the internal organs due to the gentle pressure on the abdomen.
-By promoting flexibility of the spine and stretching the back and shoulders, the entire body is left feeling uplifted and rejuvenated.
+Continuing the effects of the Shoulderstand, the Plough pose activates and massages the internal organs by putting gentle pressure on the abdomen.
+It also promotes flexibility of the spine and stretches the back and shoulders, leaving the entire body feeling uplifted and rejuvenated.

-To counteract the stretch of the neck and spine in the Shoulderstand and Plough pose, the Fish pose now arches them back while expanding the chest and allowing an influx of fresh oxygen into the body.
-This posture should be practiced directly after the Shoulderstand series in order to reap its full benefits and correct the body’s alignment.
+To counteract the stretch of the neck and spine in the previous two poses, the Fish now arches them back while expanding the chest.
+This allows an influx of fresh oxygen to enter the body.
+It should always be practiced directly after the Shoulderstand series in order to reap its full benefits and correct the body’s alignment.

 Together with the Headstand and the Shoulderstand, the Seated Forward Bend is said by Swami Sivananda to be one of the three poses required for perfect health.
-This posture stretches and lengthens the spinal column and hamstrings, calms the nervous system, activates the internal organs and keeps the waist and abdomen trim and toned.
+This posture stretches the hamstrings, lengthens the spinal column, calms the nervous system, activates the internal organs and keeps the waist and abdomen trim and toned.

 “You’re only as young as your spine is flexible!”
 The Cobra pose is a dynamic backward stretch for the upper body and spine.
-In addition to being incredibly empowering, this posture strengthens the back muscles, activates the internal organs and aids the elimination of wastes from the body.
+In addition to being incredibly empowering, this posture strengthens the back muscles, tones the abdominals, activates the internal organs and aids in the elimination of wastes from the body.

-The leverage and lift of the body in this pose requires a higher degree of lower body strength than other asanas.
+The leverage and lift of the body in the Locust requires a higher degree of lower body strength than other asanas.
 Being a backward bend, it improves the functioning of the entire digestive system and tones the core.
 It also strengthens the muscles of the back and the legs.